MarkUgarov/maybe-this-will-help/docker/common/step3/exportDocker.md

 This page describes how to export a docker image or container to an archive.

+In the end, somebody can [import that archive](../step1/importDockerImage.md#getting-a-docker-image-from-an-archive).

+---

 ## Option 1: Export your container directly

 See also [https://docs.docker.com/engine/reference/commandline/export/](https://docs.docker.com/engine/reference/commandline/export/).